 Bujagali dam project

-The Bujagali dam project was a total fiasco, the epitome of NRM regime’s corruption and incompetence.
+The Bujagali dam project was a total fiasco, the epitome of the NRM regime’s corruption and incompetence.
 The country will bleed from its effects for very many years.
 The project was conceived around 1994 as a public (government)-private partnership (PPP).
-In February 1996, government awarded and signed a contract with AES Nile Power Ltd without competitive bidding, with the project cost of $450 million.
+In February 1996, the government awarded and signed a contract with AES Nile Power Ltd without competitive bidding, with the project cost of $450 million.
 As usual, Mr Museveni was central in negotiating the deal.

-The contract included a Power Purchase Agreement (PPA) that committed Uganda government to buy all the power to be produced at an agreed price.
-These agreements were a tightly guarded secret between “government” and AES Nile Power Ltd. All efforts by civil society organisations and Parliament to gain access to these agreements were rejected by government.
+The contract included a Power Purchase Agreement (PPA) that committed the Uganda government to buy all the power to be produced at an agreed price.
+These agreements were a tightly guarded secret between “government” and AES Nile Power Ltd. All efforts by civil society organisations and Parliament to gain access to these agreements were rejected by the government.

 AES Nile Power then embarked on mobilizing the necessary funding for the project.
 Meantime, in December 1996, AES Nile Power adjusted the contract sum upwards to US$530 million, to which the Uganda government agreed.
 Right from the award of the contract, many local and international environmental NGOs presented serious concerns to the government, worried about the negative impact of the project.
 The following were their main concerns:

 The environmental cost was too high.
 This included the dangers of over draining Lake Victoria, absence of a cumulative impact assessment of the cascade of dams, especially since no environmental impact assessment was done for the second power project, destruction of the unique cascading Bujagali falls that was a national treasure for tourism among others, and destruction of habitats for fish and birds, with a serious impact on River Nile fisheries.